The Disadvantages of Glass Can be Engineered around — Acrylic’s Fatal Flaws Cannot

 Acrylic Aquariums Become Yellow and Brittle Over Time

 Another inherent flaw of acrylic is its inability to stand up to UV light, and yellow over time.
-There are many plastic materials out there that claim to be "UV Resistant".
+There are many plastic materials out there that claim to be “UV Resistant”.
 That is exactly what it is, resistant, not UV proof.
-NO ACRYLIC IS UV PROOF.
-Over the long run there is no additive that can make plastic/acrylic stand up to UV light as long as glass.
-Eventually the elements will get to it.
-Think of an old faded billboard... likely that billboard was printed on UV resistant vinyl.
-It may have held off for 5 years instead of 6 months, but eventually it will fade and become brittle.
-When an acrylic aquarium starts to break down because of UV light either form the sun or from aquarium lights, it will turn yellow, become brittle, and can even crack and fail because of it.
+No acrylic is UV proof.
+Over the long run, there is no additive that can make plastic/acrylic stand up to UV light as long as glass.
+Eventually, the elements will get to it.
+Think of an old faded billboard… likely that billboard was printed on UV resistant vinyl.
+It may have held off for 5 years instead of 6 months, but eventually, it will fade and become brittle.
+When an acrylic aquarium starts to break down because of UV light either from the sun or from aquarium lights, it will turn yellow, become brittle, and can even crack and fail because of it.
 The more UV lights you have on your tank, or the closer it is to a window, the more accelerated this process will be.

 Acrylic Aquariums Have Porous Material